 In 2021, we found that the levels of click fraud and ad fraud remained consistent, at 14.08%.

-But corresponding this with a rise in ad spending (on Google Ads), from $149 billion in 2020, to $209 billion in 2021, the financial impact of click fraud also grew.
-Social media advertising also grew from
+But corresponding to this with a rise in ad spending (on Google Ads), from $149 billion in 2020 to $209 billion in 2021, the financial impact of click fraud also grew.

 Be it vindictive business competitors, or criminal enterprises designed to suck your advertising budget, click fraud is an issue for everyone running PPC campaigns.
 Check out our in-depth statistics around click fraud and ad fraud.